titumozammel/human-energy-economics/README.md

 # What Is Human Energy Economics?

-**Human Energy Economics (HEE)** is a management theory that recognizes **Human Energy** as the primary organizational resource through which knowledge, technology, capital, and processes are transformed into **Sustainable Business Value**.
+Human Energy Economics (HEE) is a management theory that recognizes Human Energy as the primary organizational resource through which knowledge, technology, capital, and processes are transformed into Sustainable Business Value.

+The Theory Statement presented earlier defines the theoretical scope and central proposition of HEE.
+This section introduces the practical meaning of the theory and its core concepts.

-Rather than asking people to work harder or simply increasing organizational resources, HEE focuses on reducing unnecessary operational demand, recovering Human Energy, developing long-term capability, and expanding **Sustainable Execution Capacity**.
+Rather than asking people to work harder or simply increasing organizational resources, HEE focuses on reducing unnecessary operational demand, recovering Human Energy, developing long-term capability, and expanding Sustainable Execution Capacity.

-## Core Thesis
+## Core Proposition

-Organizations do not create **Sustainable Business Value** through resources alone.
-Sustainable Business Value emerges only when knowledge, technology, capital, and processes are effectively converted through **Human Energy**.
+The central proposition of Human Energy Economics is that Sustainable Business Value is created only when organizational resources are effectively converted through Human Energy.

-This principle forms the central proposition of Human Energy Economics.

 ## Scope

-Human Energy Economics explains how organizations expand **Sustainable Execution Capacity** by protecting, recovering, developing, and effectively utilizing **Human Energy**.
+Human Energy Economics explains how organizations expand Sustainable Execution Capacity by protecting, recovering, developing, and effectively utilizing Human Energy.

-It is **not intended to explain every aspect of organizational behaviour, leadership, psychology, or organizational performance.** Instead, it focuses specifically on **Human Energy** as the primary organizational resource that enables the conversion of organizational resources into **Sustainable Business Value**.
+It focuses specifically on Human Energy as the primary organizational resource for converting organizational resources into Sustainable Business Value.
+It complements rather than replaces established theories in management, organizational behaviour, leadership, strategy, psychology, and economics.

-## Theoretical Position

-Human Energy Economics is a systems-oriented management theory.
-It does not replace established theories of leadership, organizational behaviour, strategy, psychology, or economics.
-Instead, it provides a complementary explanatory lens by focusing on Human Energy as the primary organizational resource through which knowledge, technology, capital, and processes are converted into Sustainable Business Value.

-HEE therefore explains organizational execution capacity rather than every aspect of organizational behaviour.

 ---